moovfinancial/slack-integration/README.md

 # Moov for Slack

 A sample application that routes Moov transfer events to a Slack channel.
-You can click on a notification in Slack to open the transfer in the Moov Dashboard.
+Click on the notifcation to see additional transfer details.

 * [TypeScript](https://www.typescriptlang.org/)
 * [Node.js](https://nodejs.org/)